Child Life Specialist Certification and Certificate Programs

 - The hospitalized child

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), a child and family social worker earns an annual median salary of $41,530 as of May 2012.
-The BLS also projects that the employment of all social workers will increase by 25% over the period from 2010-2020.
+According to the U.S. Bureau of Labor Statistics, a child and family social worker earns an annual mean salary of $46,610 as of May 2015.
+Employment for all social workers is predicted to grow at a rate of 12% over 2014-2024.

 Continuing Education Information

 Additional eligibility details for the CCLS designation by the Child Life Council are: 10 undergraduate child life courses or 10 courses in a connected area, 480 hours of supervised clinical experience and the passing of an exam.

 Through courses, internships and field work, child life specialist certification programs prepare students to work with ailing youth as well as the key adults in their lives.